 Practical supervised work experience in mathematics.
 Credits do not count toward 400-level course requirements for the degree.
 May be repeated.
-No more than 4 credits count toward the degree.
+A maximum of 4 credit hours count toward the degree.

+499 MASTER'S THESIS

+1-6 sem. hrs.

-580 MATHEMATICAL THINKING AND LEARNING
+580 MATHEMATICAL THINKING AND LEARNING 3 sem. hrs.

 Analysis of theories in mathematical thinking and learning as they relate to instruction and research in mathematics education.
 Prerequisite: MAT 403.

-581 SEMINAR IN RESEARCH AND DEVELOPMENT IN MATHEMATICS EDUCATION

-Analysis of research in strategies or methods for teaching mathematics and in the learning of mathematics.
+581 SEMINAR IN RESEARCH AND DEVELOPMENT IN MATHEMATICS EDUCATION 3 sem. hrs Analysis of research in strategies or methods for teaching mathematics and in the learning of mathematics.
 Analysis of curriculum projects as they relate to these research findings.
 Analysis of current research and consideration of the implications of this research for new curricular innovations, and for classroom teaching.
-Prerequisite: Admission to Ph.D. program in Mathematics Education.

-582 HISTORY OF MATHEMATICS EDUCATION CURRICULUM
+Prerequisite: Admission to Ph.D. program in mathematics education.
+582 HISTORY OF MATHEMATICS EDUCATION CURRICULUM 3 sem. hrs.

 Study of the development of mathematics education curriculum since colonial times.
 Readings of major books, recommendations, and papers.
-Prerequisite: Admission to Ph.D. program in Mathematics Education.

-583 PROFESSIONAL PROJECTS IN MATHEMATICS EDUCATION
+Prerequisite: Admission to Ph.D. program in mathematics education.
+583 PROFESSIONAL PROJECTS IN MATHEMATICS EDUCATION 3 sem. hrs.

 Designed to provide intensive work under direct supervision of faculty on a project in mathematics education.
-Prerequisite: Approval of Ph.D. director.
+Prerequisite: Approval of the Ph.D. director.

 585 TOPICS IN MATHEMATICS EDUCATION SEMINAR

+1-3 sem. hrs.

 Intensive inquiry into topics in mathematics education through research, discussion, and reports.
 May be repeated with approval of Ph.D. director.
 Prerequisite: Admission to Ph.D. program in mathematics education.

-586 MATHEMATICS TEACHING AND TEACHER EDUCATION
+586 MATHEMATICS TEACHING AND TEACHER EDUCATION 3 sem. hrs.

 Analysis of the research in mathematics teaching and teacher education.
 Prerequisite: MAT 404.

 599 DISSERTATION

+Variable credit

 Research, library search, curriculum study, and writing related to Doctor of Philosophy dissertation requirement.
-Prerequisite: Approval of Ph.D. director.
+Prerequisite: Approval of the Ph.D. director.

 MICROBIOLOGY (See Biological Sciences)

 PHILOSOPHY (PHI)

-412 Stevenson Hall, (309) 438-7665 www.philosophy.ilstu.edu
+412 Stevenson Hall, (309) 438-7665 Philosophy.IllinoisState.edu

-Chairperson: James Swindler.
+Chairperson: Tom Buller.

-Graduate Faculty: D. Anderson, A. Bailey, D. Breyer, H. Deutsch, C. Horvath, T. Simon, T. Stewart, S. L. Stillwell, J. Swindler
+Graduate Faculty: D. Anderson, A. Bailey, D. Breyer, T. Buller, C. Horvath, T. Stewart, J. Swindler.

-Note: Graduate degrees are not granted in the Department of Philosophy, but course work is available as supplemental study or as electives.
+Note: Graduate degrees are not granted in the Department of Philosophy, but coursework is available as supplemental study or as electives.

+Philosophy Courses

 305 TOPICS IN TWENTIETH CENTURY PHILOSOPHY

+3 sem. hrs.

-Major philosophical movements of the 10th century, focusing on significant figures.
-Prerequisite: PHI 281 and 112, or MAT/PHI 210.
-May be repeated for credit if topic different.
+Major philosophical movements of the twentieth century, focusing on significant figures.
+May be repeated for credit if topic is different.

-310 TOPICS IN PHILOSOPHY OF SCIENCE 3 sem. hrs.
+310 TOPICS IN PHILOSOPHY OF SCIENCE

+3 sem. hrs.

 Examination of topics in philosophy of natural, behavioral, and/or social sciences, e.g., scientific explanation, evidence, methodology, progress, universality, normativity, testability.
-Prerequisite: May be repeated if content different.

-315 TOPICS IN PHILOSOPHY, SCIENCE, AND THE MIND
+May be repeated if topic is different.
+315 TOPICS IN PHILOSOPHY, SCIENCE, AND THE MIND 3 sem. hrs.

 Exploration of a philosophical topic on the scientific study of the mind (e.g., mind-body problem, artificial intelligence, philosophical psychology, neuroscience).
-Prerequisite: Consent of instructor.
-May be repeated if content different.
+May be repeated if topic is different.

 330 TOPICS IN MORAL THEORY

+3 sem. hrs.

 Examination of fundamental issues in moral philosophy, e.g., possibility of moral knowledge, justification of value judgments, nature of moral responsibility.
-Prerequisite: Consent of instructor.
+May be repeated if topic is different.

-339 TOPICS IN THE PHILOSOPHY OF ART 3 sem. hrs.
+339 TOPICS IN THE PHILOSOPHY OF ART

+3 sem. hrs.

 Philosophical examination of expression, aesthetic experience, representation, nature of art, possibility of objective evaluation as applied to various art forms.
-May be repeated if topic different.
+May be repeated if topic is different.

 340 TOPICS IN LEGAL AND POLITICAL PHILOSOPHY

+3 sem. hrs.

 Intensive examination of selected topics in social, political and legal philosophy, e.g., liberty, justice, rights, equality, community, democracy, political obligation.
-Prerequisite: Consent of instructor.
-May be repeated for credit if topic different.
+May be repeated for credit if topic is different.

 350 TOPICS IN THE HISTORY OF PHILOSOPHY

+3 sem. hrs.